RhysU/gplot/README.md

 If [::: [FILE]...] is omitted, filenames are read from standard input.
 Input files compressed by bzip2, gzip, or xz are transparently decompressed.
-Variable $GNUTERM, defaulting to "x11", sets the terminal for on-screen plots.
+Variable $GNUTERM, defaulting to "wxt" then "x11", sets the default terminal.
 On error, the failing gnuplot script is shown.
 ```